jjjj473/ggggg/README.md

 web UI markup and logic easier to write compared to raw HTML and JavaScript.

 See `uxc/spec.md` for the language specification.
 The specification now lists many proposed built-in systems.
-The translator implements about twenty of them, including attribute and style binding, two-way `:model` binding, conditional and loop rendering, event modifiers and more.
+The translator implements about forty of them, including attribute and style binding, two-way `:model` binding, conditional and loop rendering, event modifiers and many additional helpers.

 ## Example